Computer maintenance for Windows, and including free third-party maintenance apps.

 Clicking the above Reset this PC – Get started option will give you the choice of resetting your PC while keeping your personal files, or resetting your PC while removing your personal files.
 Both options remove your apps and Windows settings.

-If you choose to go ahead with one of these Recovery options, simply follow the steps and Windows will reinstall and recover itself.
+If you choose to go ahead with one of these Recovery options, follow the steps and Windows will reinstall and recover itself.
 From there you will need to reinstall your apps again if you need them, and setup some settings in Windows.

 If all else fails – Reformat and do a clean Windows reinstall